telerik/winforms-docs/dropdown-listcontrol-and-checkeddropdownlist/checkeddropdownlist/how-to/add-non-existing-items.md

 {{endregion}}

->note In order to make the custom text a valid token, it is necessary to enter the delimeter which is __;__ by default.
+>tip In order to make the custom text a valid token, it is necessary to enter the delimeter which is __;__ by default.

 >caption Figure 1: Tokens Validating